 After taking time away from the visual and tactile arts to co-author a pair of novels with her husband, Richard, dealing thematically with aesthetic subjects and social mores (Good Goods, Macmillan, and Royal Poinciana, Donald I. Fine), Phyllis set to work in what has become her principal field of concentration.
 Her first quilted piece, combining needlepoint, quilting, and soft sculpture, was titled Nude Descending a Staircase II, a whimsical tribute to Duchamp’s classic cubist painting, and was sold within days of its being offered at Spring Street Gallery in New York’s Soho.

 Encouraged, Kluger grew more ambitious in the range of her subjects and the scale of her work.
-A self-taught quilter who studied the techniques of the most accomplished practitioners of her craft, she blended history, humor, social commentary, wordplay, and close attention to decorative detail in strikingly original pieces.
+A self-taught quilter, she blended history, humor, social commentary, wordplay, and close attention to decorative detail in strikingly original pieces.
 Among the most visually pleasing examples of her work are “A Hug and a Kiss,” inspired by more traditional quilting patterns, and “Let’s Thai One On,” a six-foot-long necktie with Siamese themes alternating with the paisleys.
 Her more recent, cutting-edge quilts include “Aggression Urn,” an ancient-to-modern rendering of warfare on a could-have-been Greek vase; “Homage to Purple Cauliflower,” a seductively beautiful veggie under assault by voracious diners; “An Octopus’s Garden in the Shade,” inspired by an aquamarine fantasy by Beatle Ringo Starr, and “Mitosis: Hot Sex Among Amoebas,” a voyeuristic peek at the reproductive process (single-cell variety).

 My fabric compositions are intended to make large, colorful statements, mostly in a satiric vein, on social and historical themes.
 For years I worked privately, practicing what I think of as “the finger arts” – knitting, crocheting, needlepoint. quilting, macramé – never intending to seek public attention or consciously trying to transform craft into art.